dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Analytics Services/Log Analytics Workspace.md

 tags: [azure, cloud, analytics]
 ---

-An single subscription can have multiple Log Analytics Workspaces
 Each workspace belong to a specific region
 The pricing is based on the data ingested, retention period and operations performed
 The data is stored in tables based on the type of data
-KQL can be used to query the data
+KQL is used to query the data

----

 ### Access Control
 **Require Workspace Permission**